 • Participate in all trainings and staff meetings sponsored by agency or recommended trainings for professional learning.

-• Assist families with transition between Early Head Start, Head Start and preschool programs.
+• Assist families with transition between Early Head Start, Head Start, and other preschool programs.

 Salary based on experience in accordance to OVEC’s Head Start/Early Head Start Classified Salary Schedule.